theNewDynamic/thenewdynamic.org/content/article/2016-01-31-static-sites-go-all-hollywood.md

 ---
-title: "Static Sites go all Hollywood"
+title: Static Sites go all Hollywood
-start_at: 2016-05-18T12:00:00.000Z
+start_at: 2016-05-18 12:00:00 +0000
 category: event
 link: https://2016.front-trends.com/speakers/#phil-hawksworth
-venue: "Front Trends, Warsaw, Poland"
+venue: Front Trends, Warsaw, Poland
-description: "Break through the limits of static site generators with the use of a new breed of hosted tools and services."
+description: Break through the limits of static site generators with the use of a new breed of hosted tools and services.

 ---
 A talk by Phil Hawks­worth at the Front-Trends Conference.